-The following stories (see below) depict how different programs are helping women improve their communities by teaching them, among other things, financial literacy.
-Two of the stories in these collections highlight how NGOs -- one Myamar and another in Northern India and Nepal -- are helping women access and benefit from financial access and literacy.
-The third story takes a critical look at the impact of several microcredit projects, including ones focused exclusively on women.
-This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.
+Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
+This collection contains solutions stories about how different programs are helping women improve their communities by teaching them, among other things, financial literacy.
+One of the stories highlight how an NGO in Myanmar is helping women access and benefit from financial access and literacy.
+Another story takes a critical look at the impact of several microcredit projects, including ones focused exclusively on women.
+D.C.-based Black Girl Ventures is providing networking, mentoring and business coaching for entrepreneurial women of color.
+Chile also supports female entrepreneurs with mentorship and training for women, and by considering gender criteria in governmental procurement.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.